ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

 Add a Diagnostic ErrorCode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Method addDiagnosticLog() can be used to add an error code to the list of error codes for the device.
+Method addDiagnosticErrorCode() can be used to add an error code to the list of error codes for the device.
 The list may be pruned as the new entry is added.
 For example,

 .. code:: java